-Each last week of classes is critical to your completion of the program and leads to final student presentations and critiques.
-Weekly submissions account for a significant portion of your grade in each course following a standard rubric.
+Each week builds upon the week before and leads to final student presentations and critiques.
+Weekly submissions account for a significant portion of your grade in each course.

 Failure to complete or submit assignments will greatly impact your grade.
 If a personal event or other extenuating circumstance requires missing class, students are required to review their situation with the instructor prior to the class time, which may or may not result in an approved absence.
 Upon approval the student is responsible for making arrangements to complete any missed assignment.
 Although a student may receive approval of class absence and/or late submission, an instructor may still deduct from the grade.